Album - Morgan Wallen - I'm the Problem

 We ain't as different as you think we is

-But I didn't pull up sayin’’, ‘Won't you look at that born-rich, fed with a silver-spoon trust-fund kid, like you did”
+But I didn't pull up sayin’’, ‘Won't you look at that born-rich, fed with a silver-spoon trust-fund kid’, like you did”

-As ‘Come Back As A Redneck’ approaches its conclusion, Morgan Wallen reminds the listener why he feels disrespected by the man that drove next to him.
+As ‘Come Back As A Redneck’ approaches its second verse, Morgan Wallen reminds the listener why he feels disrespected by the man that drove next to him.
 He underlines that he has nothing against city-folk, and he appreciates that none of us choose our upbringing.
 He did take issue, however, with the air of elitism and superiority the man exuded as he looked over and sniggered at our protagonist.

 We get a witty transition from the fact that the city-man is working in four walls, while the lead character spends his days mending 4x4 trucks - two starkly different ways of life, but the repetition of the number four highlights how we all have common ground.